sequelize/doc/views/documentation/sections/models/validations.md

 deemed to fail if they throw an error, otherwise pass.
 This is just the same as with custom field-specific validators.

-Any error messages collected are added to a `__model` member array of the validation result object, alongside the arrays named after any fields whose validations failed.
-(Note that the structure of `validate()`'s output is scheduled to change in `v2.0` to avoid any potential clash.
-In the mean time, if you have a field called "\_\_model" its errors and the model errors will be in the same array.)
+Any error messages collected are put in the validation result object alongside the field validation errors, with keys named after the failed validation method's key in the `validate` option object.
+Even though there can only be one error message for each model validation method at any one time, it is presented as a single string error in an array, to maximize consistency with the field errors.
+(Note that the structure of `validate()`'s output is scheduled to change in `v2.0` to avoid this awkward situation.
+In the mean time, an error is issued if a field exists with the same name as a custom model validation.)

 An example: